 The Seminary Faith and Ecology Project brings tools developed through years of teaching experience and extensive resources to divinity schools, seminaries, and school of divinity encouraging them to educate their students on the relationship between faith and ecology.
 In conjunction with this program, ICSD has published multiple reports about courses for seminarians on faith and ecology being offered by seminaries around the world.
 ICSD’s Seminary Faith and Ecology Project promotes and enables the sharing of resources and course syllabi between seminaries, as well as conducts virtual and live meetings for seminary deans and faculty.
 ICSD is an affiliate member of the U.S.-based Association of Theological Schools, a membership organization of more than 270 graduate schools of theology.

 ICSD organizes conferences for seminary deans, faculty, and others around faith and ecology.
 The conferences help equip seminaries with the tools needed to prepare the next generation of religious leaders to effectively engage in Creation care and environmental justice.
-Some recent past conferences that ICSD co-organized include a conference in New York City in 2016 and Jerusalem in 2015.
-ICSD is currently organizing another conference in Washington D.C. in March 2017.

 This report highlights ecologically themed courses offered at Catholic seminaries in North America, Rome, and the Holy Land.
 This groundbreaking report, updated in December 2016, includes course descriptions of over 170 courses on ecology offered in over 60 theological schools and seminaries.